 Two-Way Audio – two-way audio comes standard on both devices, which allow you to both listen in on activity and communicate with intruders or guests.
 While our regular use would probably trend more towards keeping pets off the furniture than scaring off a thief, it’s a nice feature to have on hand in a pinch.

 WiFi – Both devices run off of 2.4GHz WiFi only, which can potentially cause some issues if you have a lot of cameras as they can start to eat up bandwidth.
-If you’re looking for a dual-band option that uses a 5GHz frequency as well, Ring has you covered with the all-new Ring Stick Up Cam Wired.
+If you’re looking for a dual-band option that uses a 5GHz frequency as well, Ring has you covered with the Ring Stick Up Cam Elite.

 App Support – Checking in on your home security has never been easier, with an Android, iOS, and Web app for both brands.